mk197d/TexEtch/README.md

 ## Features

 - **Diagram to Text Conversion**: Convert complex diagrams from draw.io into readable text format.
 - **Seamless Integration**: Easily integrate the converted text into your codebase to enhance documentation.
+Option to put the produced output at the top of the code block or alongside the code block.
 - **Support for Multiple Diagram Types**: Handles a variety of diagram types and structures.
-- **User-friendly Interface**: Simple and intuitive interface for easy conversion.

 ## Installation